On Assessing Overall Survival (OS) in Oncology Studies: Hazard Ratio (HR) is not Logic-respecting

 \subsection{Hazard Ratio as efficacy measure can target wrong patients}

-Gandara et al. (2018) assessed bTMB as a biomarker to select patients to receive atezolizumab instead of docetaxel in Non-Small-Cell Lung Cancer (NSCLC).
+Gandara et al. (2018) assessed blood-based Tumor Mutational Burden (bTMB) as a biomarker to select patients to receive atezolizumab instead of docetaxel in Non-Small-Cell Lung Cancer (NSCLC).
 Using hazard ratio (HR) as efficacy measure for OS in the OAK study, they reported patients with \emph{higher} bTMB values benefit more from atezolizumab relative to docetaxel.
-Analyzing the accessible patient-level data, \cite{LiuWangKilHsu(2022)} were surprised to find patients with \emph{lower} bTMB values also appear to benefit more from atezolizumab relative to docetaxel.
+Analyzing the publicly accessible patient-level data, \cite{LiuWangKilHsu(2022)} were surprised to find patients with \emph{lower} bTMB values also appear to benefit more from atezolizumab relative to docetaxel.

 After careful modeling of the OAK study data, Figure \ref{fig:Oak_OS_prognostic} (which is Figure 7 in \cite{LiuWangKilHsu(2022)}) shows, patients benefit \emph{equally} from atezolizumab relative to docetaxel in terms of predicted survival time, regardless of bTMB value.